rayjolt/100-days-of-code/log.md

 **Today's Progress**: Watched the videos about recommender systems and took the quiz.

 **Thoughts:** The recommender systems quiz was pretty hard!
 Well, one question in particular, about which formulas for the algorithm are equivalent.
 I might need to do some more work on that.

+### Day 59: 18 May 2018

+**Today's Progress**: Finished the first half of the week nine programming exercise.
+This part was about anomaly detection.

+**Thoughts:** Just like the videos, this part of the programming exercise wasn't particularly hard.
+Also, this is the last exercise, and probably the last time I'll use Octave for a while.
+It's been fun, but Python is definitely where it's at.